issalig/cpc/doc/usifac2-developer-guide.md

 USIFAC2 is composed of few components, a microcontroller PIC18F47Q10 (https://ww1.microchip.com/downloads/en/DeviceDoc/PIC18F27-47Q10-Data-Sheet-40002043E.pdf) , a diode and a couple of capacitors.

 ### CLC
 PIC18F47Q10 provides CLC (Configurable Logic Cells) which is a kind of small PLD (Programmable Logic Device) inside the microcontroller.
-Thus, no additional logic circuitry is needed as it was done in the previous usifac version.
+Thus, **no additional logic circuitry is needed** as it was done in the previous usifac version.
+CLC configuration is stored in RAM and can be changed during execution.
+CLC response time is the same for all the cells and it is around 10ns.
 More info about CLC can be found in https://microchipdeveloper.com/8bit:clc

-In particular, 5 CLC are used:
+In USIFAC2, 5 CLCs are used:

 - CLC1 = AND(/IORQ, M1, /A10, /A5)  #I/O
 - CLC2 = AND(/IORQ, M1, /A13, /A13) # Select ROM